parbo/vinzclortho/README.md

 ### Design
 * Any node can handle a request, just put any load balancer between the cluster and your application
 * All communication uses HTTP (so that I didn't have to write multiple clients/servers)
 * Consistent hashing is implemented using fixed-size partitions, to facilitate transfer of data when nodes are added.
-(Called strategy 3 in the [[http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html|Dynamo paper]].)
+(Called strategy 3 in the [Dynamo paper](http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html).)
 * SHA1 hash is used for consistent hashing.
 Keys with the same hash are considered the same.
 SHA1 is 160 bits, so the likelihood of a collision is very small.
-* Gossip protocol is used for membership, which should scale up to a couple of hundred nodes //(citation needed)//.
+* Gossip protocol is used for membership, which should scale up to a couple of hundred nodes _(citation needed)_.
 * Both client and server are single threaded and asynchronous (implemented on top of asyncore/asynchat).
 The calls to the underlying db's are handled by a thread pool.
 The code uses the "deferred"-concept of chained callbacks, borrowed from Twisted.

 ### HTTP API
-This is heavily influenced by the [[https://wiki.basho.com/display/RIAK/REST+API|Riak API]].
+This is heavily influenced by the [Riak API](https://wiki.basho.com/display/RIAK/REST+API).

 #### Store API